Sena-Demirci/cursor-overlay/README.md

 ---

-## 🚀 Overview
+##  Overview

-A lightweight and customizable animated cursor companion built with Python.
+A simple and customizable animated cursor companion made with Python.

-This project creates a smooth, floating visual that follows your mouse in real-time, adding subtle visual feedback and personality to your desktop.
+This project creates a smooth visual that follows your mouse in real time and adds a small, stylish effect to your desktop.

 ---

-## 🎯 Features
+## Features

-* 🖱 Smooth cursor tracking (interpolated movement)
+* Smooth cursor tracking (interpolated movement)
-* 🎨 Custom image support
+* Custom image support
-* ✨ Sparkle particle system
+* Sparkle particle system
-* 🌊 Floating idle animation
+* Floating idle animation
-* 🪟 Transparent overlay window
+* Transparent overlay window
-* ⚡ Real-time performance
+* Real-time performance

 ---

-## 🧠 How It Works
+## How It Works

 This is **not a cursor replacement**, but an **overlay system**.

 It works by:

-* Tracking your mouse position via `pyautogui`
+* Tracks your mouse position using `pyautogui`
-* Rendering a transparent window using `tkinter`
+* Shows a transparent window using `tkinter`
-* Smoothly animating an image toward the cursor
+* Smoothly moves an image toward the cursor
-* Adding optional visual effects (sparkles)
+* Adds optional visual effects (like sparkles)

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 cursor-overlay/